icebob/fastest-validator/README.md

 ```

 # Sanitizations
-The library contains several sanitizations. **Please note, the sanitizers change the original object.**
+The library contains several sanitizaters. **Please note, the sanitizers change the original checked object.**

 ## Default values
 The most common sanitizer is the `default` property.
 With it, you can define a default value for all properties.
 If the property value is `null` or `undefined`, the validator set the defined default value into the property.